 - a.
-The provost will share the report with the dean and may meet with the dean to discuss it. - b.
-The provost will share a summary of the report with the faculty and staff of the dean's unit in line with Regent Policy 3.F.2.C. - c.
-The provost will decide on the dean's reappointment and the length of the reappointment and inform the dean, the faculty and staff in the dean's unit.
+The provost will share the report with the CCD and MSU Denver Provosts and may meet to discuss the report with them. - b.
+The provost will share the report with the director and may meet with the director to discuss it. - c.
+The provost will share a summary of the report with the library faculty and staff in line with Regent Policy 3.F.2.C. - d.
+The provost will decide on the director's reappointment and the length of the reappointment and inform the library director, library faculty, and staff.